Who are we?

 Dos

-Do use social media for AEP 2021 to post general information that will prepare and empower your consumers and prospects.
+Do use social media to post general information that will prepare and empower your consumers and prospects.
 General information is content that doesn't have specific information or intent to influence.

 Do submit all social media posts that contain marketing material to the Health Plan Management System (HPMS).
 Submit all social media posts using the appropriate code designated in section 70.3 of the MCMG.